 Prospective applicants are welcome to contact the MPhil Office in the Centre of African Studies.
 It can be found on the 3rd floor of the Alison Richard Building, which is located at 7 West Road, Cambridge, CB3 9DT.
 For a map, click here.
-The administrator of the MPhil is Ms Judith Weik, who can be reached by email at mphil@african.cam.ac.uk.
-The MPhil Office telephone number is +44 (0) 1223 769 328.
-During term time, the MPhil Office is usually open from 9am to 5pm Monday-Thursday (closed Fridays), but opening times may vary slightly during term breaks.
+The administrator of the MPhil is Ms Victoria Jones, who can be reached by email at mphil@african.cam.ac.uk.
+The MPhil Office telephone number is +44 (0) 1223 334396.
 Applicants wishing to visit the Centre, please contact us in advance.
 More advice on visiting Cambridge is offered by the Cambridge-Africa programme.